hernantz/blog/content/its-the-competition-stupid.md

 The state, as any other organization, is a living organism, that expands trying to survive and perpetuate.
-There's a natural tendency for goverments to grow and freedoms to shrink, taxes are never enough, regulations lead to more regulations.
+There's a natural tendency for goverments to grow and freedoms to shrink, taxes are never enough, regulations lead to more regulations [^16].

-Soon the government becomes a services company, providing or overseeing unemployment insurance, energy production and distribution, healthcare, education, food stamps, shelter, security, you name it, taking decisions for people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
+Soon the government becomes a services company, providing or overseeing unemployment insurance, energy production and distribution, healthcare, education, food stamps, housing, security, you name it, taking decisions for people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
 Now there is a government dependant orde of voters that need someone to fix their problems.